Korepi/korepi-docs/src/ru/start/download.md

 ### Step 2: Go to the channel `★⋅korepi-download⋅★`

-Locate the channel `★⋅korepi-download⋅★` and follow the link to download the injector.
+Locate the channel `★⋅korepi-download⋅★` and follow the link to download the program.

 ### Step 3: Ready!